Chart Color Schemes

 AreaSearch assessment of residential development activity positions Russell Island among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Russell Island averaged around 132 new dwelling approvals annually over the past five financial years, totalling an estimated 663 homes.
-As of FY-26, 51 approvals have been recorded.
-Over these five years (FY-21 to FY-25), an average of 1.4 new residents arrived per new home, indicating a balanced supply and demand market with stable conditions.
-The average construction value for new homes was $218,000, below regional levels, suggesting more affordable housing choices for buyers.
+AreaSearch analysis of ABS building approval numbers for Russell Island shows an average of around 133 new dwelling approvals annually over the past five financial years, totalling an estimated 668 homes.
+In FY26 so far, 96 approvals have been recorded.
+Over these five years, an average of 1.4 new residents per year has arrived per new home, indicating a balanced supply and demand market with stable conditions.
+The average construction cost value for new homes is $218,000, which is below regional levels, suggesting more affordable housing options for buyers.

 Frequently Asked Questions - Development